All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

 Although territorial law establishes the Office of the Public Defender, no such entity exists.
-Rather, the private, non-profit Sociedad para Asistencia Legal de Puerto Rico (SAL) – created in 1955 and akin to Legal Aid Societies in the states – provides primary public defense services.
-The seven members of the independent SAL Board of Directors are selected by current board members from candidates nominated by the directors of the Clinical Programs of the three Puerto Rican Law Schools, the director of the Social Workers Association, the president of the Puerto Rico Bar Association, a representative of the Association of Relatives and Friends of Ex-Convicts and Convicts, the director of the pro bono program of the Bar Association, and the president of the College of Certified Public Accountants, as well as the last two former members of the Board of Directors.
+Rather, the private, non-profit Sociedad para Asistencia Legal de Puerto Rico (SAL) – created in 1955 and akin to legal aid societies in the states – provides primary public defense services in adult criminal cases.
+The seven members of the independent SAL Junta de Directores (Board of Directors) are selected by current board members from candidates nominated by the directors of the clinical programs of the three Puerto Rican law schools, the director of the Social Workers Association, the president of the Puerto Rico Bar Association, a representative of the Association of Relatives and Friends of Ex-Convicts and Convicts, the director of the pro bono program of the Bar Association, and the president of the College of Certified Public Accountants, as well as the last two former members of the Board of Directors.

-The Puerto Rico Supreme Court oversees the Abagodos de Oficio, which is an assigned counsel program to provide counsel to clients where SAL has a conflict.
+The La Rama Judicial de Puerto Rico (Puerto Rico Supreme Court) oversees the Abogados de Oficio, which is an assigned counsel program to provide counsel to clients where SAL has a conflict.

 How the right to counsel is funded